Subglacial Treasures and Global Competition: The Battle for Critical Minerals Enters the Geopolitical Deep Waters

 China's Dominance: The Direct Drivers Behind Supply Chain "Chokepoints" and Alliances

-The fundamental reason why the Washington meeting was permeated with a sense of "urgency" lies in the strategic vulnerability brought about by the high concentration of the global critical mineral supply chain.
-Data from the International Energy Agency clearly outlines China's dominant position: % to % of the world's refined processing of copper, lithium, cobalt, graphite, and rare earths is completed in China.
+The reason why the Washington meeting was filled with a sense of urgency fundamentally lies in the strategic vulnerability caused by the high concentration of the global critical mineral supply chain.
+Data from the International Energy Agency clearly outlines China's dominant position: 47% to 87% of the global refining and processing of copper, lithium, cobalt, graphite, and rare earths is completed in China.
 These minerals are the lifeblood of defense technology, semiconductors, renewable energy components, batteries, and refining processes.

 China not only dominates production but also uses critical minerals as a geopolitical economic tool.
 In 2010, during the Diaoyu Islands dispute, China abruptly cut off rare earth supplies to Japan, causing a major shock to Japanese industries and forcing Japan to become one of the earliest countries to initiate a supply chain diversification strategy.
 In 2023, China implemented export licensing controls on certain critical materials, once again sparking panic across multiple industries in Europe.
 Recently, reports have emerged that China has begun restricting exports of rare earths and rare earth magnets to Japanese companies and has banned the export of dual-use items to the Japanese military.
 These actions send a clear signal to the world: in the field of critical minerals, dependence equates to risk.

-China's market dominance grants it strong "pricing power" and "supply power," enabling it to suppress prices through dumping tactics and drive competitors out of the market.
-This is precisely the fundamental reason behind the meeting's discussion on establishing a "price floor."
+China's market dominance grants it strong pricing and supply power, enabling it to suppress prices through dumping and drive competitors out of the market.
+This is precisely the fundamental reason why the G7 meeting discussed establishing a price floor.
 German Finance Minister Christian Lindner explained that setting a minimum price is not aimed at confronting anyone but rather at strengthening cooperation among partners.
 The benefit lies in providing the market with predictable prices and minimizing the influence of countries attempting to manipulate market prices.
-This is essentially an attempt to build an internal price stability mechanism within a "de-sinicized" supply chain.
+This essentially represents an attempt to build a price stabilization mechanism within a de-sinicized supply chain.

 Alliance Building and Diversification Pathways: A Race Against Time

-In the face of China's dominant position, Western countries led by the United States are attempting to break the deadlock by forming alliances and exploring diversified supply pathways.
-The Washington Conference itself serves as a platform for alliance-building, with participating countries collectively accounting for % of global demand for critical minerals.
-The U.S. strategy is to demonstrate leadership and take the lead by uniting partners with a "shared sense of urgency."
+Faced with China's dominant position, Western countries led by the United States are attempting to break the deadlock by building alliances and exploring diversified supply pathways.
+The Washington conference itself serves as a platform for alliance-building, with participating countries collectively accounting for 60% of global demand for critical minerals.
+The U.S. strategy is to demonstrate leadership and take the lead by uniting with partners who share a similar sense of urgency.

 Currently, the exploration of diversification is unfolding along several main lines: